BMIT/mkdocs/docs/internal-link-withQuerystring.md

 ```
 1. How do I link to an internal item in Sitecore?
 2. Why is my Query string not working?
-3. Query String in Deals is now
+3. Query String in Deals is now working
 ```